Information for AuthorsINTRODUCTION

 For more detail and information on types of files required for text, graphics and tables etc., please see the next section.

-PREPARING TABLES, FIGURE FILES, SUPPLEMENTARY INFORMATION FILES AND VIDEO FILES
+PREPARING TABLES, FIGURE FILES, SUPPLEMENTARY INFORMATION FILES AND VIDEOS

 Each figure, video and set of supplementary information should be prepared as a separate file on your computer in preparation for online submission.
 Tables should be included at the end of the Word file containing the main text (see below).
 Towards the bottom of the first submission screen of the online submission system, you should enter the appropriate number of files you have in each category.
 This creates the spaces (boxes) that will accommodate the files when they are uploaded later.
 The files are categorized as ‘Colour Figures’, ‘Black and White Figures’,